funkia/turbine/README.md

 The element functions are overloaded.
 So instead of giving `span` a component as child we can give it a string.
-The element functions also accepts an array of child elements like this.
+The element functions also accept an array of child elements like this.

 ```typescript
 const myDiv = div({class: "foo"}, [